-The majority of soil properties were most accurately estimated with the maximum tested 100 committees and 9 neighbors.
-Instance-based correction with similar data in the training set, (nearest-)neighbors, yielded considerably higher accuracy for total C (e.g., RMSE = $8.9 \,\mathrm{g\,kg^{-1}}$ for 20 committees and 2 neighbors vs. RMSE = $8.1 \,\mathrm{g\,kg^{-1}}$ for 20 committees and 9 neighbors; model evaluation across cross-validation folds; results not shown).
+The majority of soil properties were most accurately estimated with the maximum tested 100 committees and nine neighbors.
+Instance-based correction with similar data in the training set, (nearest) neighbors, yielded considerably higher accuracy for total C (e.g., RMSE = 8.9 g kg^{-1} for 20 committees and two neighbors vs. RMSE = 8.1 g kg^{-1} for 20 committees and nine neighbors; model evaluation across cross-validation folds; results not shown).
 The number of rules give a first proxy for model complexity and the complementary of spectral features that are involved in prediction.
-The range in number of rules across the ensembles was widest for total C (6-26), similar for OC (4-24), medium wide for CEC{pot} (1-10), and very narrow for $CaCO_3$ (1-5) to give specific examples.
-Viscarra Rossel and Webster (2012) report comparably less rules (medium: 21; range all properties: 5-64) for OC and relatively similar number of rules for CEC (15).
-Nonetheless, such comparisons have to be done with care because the NIR range has a less pronounced representation of functional groups than the mid-IR range, and because temperate soils have fundamental differences in chemical composition compared to more weathered tropical soils.
-For our mid-IR SSL, we were surprised that the rules for OC were similarly complex as the ones for total C; in fact, we also could not find any clear partitioning in the rules with respect to measured ranges and spectral patterns (exploratory analysis not shown) in contrast to Viscarra Rossel and Webster (2012).
+The range in number of rules across the ensembles was widest for total C (6-26), similar for OC (4-24), medium wide for CEC{pot} (1-10) and very narrow for CaCO3 (1-5), to give specific examples.
+Viscarra Rossel and Webster (2012) report comparably fewer rules (medium - 21; range of all properties -5-64) for OC and relatively similar number of rules for CEC (15).
+Nonetheless, such comparisons have to be done with care because the NIR range has a less pronounced representation of functional groups than the mid-IR range and because temperate soils have fundamental differences in chemical composition compared to more weathered tropical soils.
+For our mid-IR SSL, we were surprised that the rules for OC were complex, similar to the ones for total C; in fact, we also could not find any clear partitioning in the rules with respect to measured ranges and spectral patterns (exploratory analysis not shown), which is in contrast to Viscarra Rossel and Webster (2012).
 In fact, this is different from the general patterns found by Viscarra Rossel and Webster (2012), where the rules clearly partitioned the data into distinct measured distributions.
-Last but not least, the diversity in rules for total C and OC of the general estimation approach makes the soil diversity selected from the library and we found for site-specific local transfer even less exotic (see section 4.2).
+Last but not least, the diversity in rules for total C and OC of the general estimation approach makes the soil diversity selected from the library and what we found for site-specific local transfer even less exotic (see Sect.
+4.2).